Software Maintenance and Support

 About ScienceSoft

 ScienceSoft is a global IT consulting and services provider headquartered in McKinney, TX.
-We offer application maintenance and support services and help our customers set up robust software maintenance and support process.
-Being ISO 9001- and ISO 27001-certified, we rely on a mature quality management system and guarantee that cooperation with us does not pose any risks to our customers' data security.
+We offer application maintenance and support services and help our clients set up robust software maintenance and support process.
+Being ISO 9001- and ISO 27001-certified, we rely on a mature quality management system and guarantee that cooperation with us does not pose any risks to our clients' data security.